pingidentity/pf-authn-js-widget/README.md

 It is crucial that `api.js` is loaded before the widget is instantiated.
 Therefore we are using a callback function to load the widget.
 The `grecaptcha` object will be available after the `api.js` is loaded.
 For more information, see [Captcha documentations](https://developers.google.com/recaptcha/docs/display).

+## Using Risk-Based Authentication With the Widget

+Please refer to the [guide for using risk-based authentication with the widget](/docs/riskAuthentication.md) for more infomation on how to set up the widget with risk-based authentication adapters.

 # Browser Compatibility

 The widget works with all major browsers, including Chrome, Firefox, IE11, and MS Edge.